 Tip #4: Interact with the Robots at Carnegie Science Center’s Roboworld®

 Roboworld® is another hands-on exhibit for kids to learn all about robotics at any age.
-Favorites of little kids include:
+Favorites of little kids include the following:

-- Having Andy, the “RoboThespian®” sing to the tune of “singing in the rain.”
+- Have Andy, the “RoboThespian®” sing to the tune of “singing in the rain.”

-- Watching the robotic arm make a perfect shot in the basketball hoop each time.
+- Watch the robotic arm make a perfect shot in the basketball hoop each time.

-- Sitting at the tables in the Robot Lounge to build something with blocks.
+- Sit at the tables in the Robot Lounge to build something with blocks.